abdull0001/Gannon/README.md

-# Gannon
+# Gannon repository

-test in order to understand the data of git
+This repo is only for understanding git and github software and how they work..

+Best regards